rkulla/imgv/README.markdown

 "IMGV_HOME" with the value of the directory you installed imgv in.
 For example, if you unpacked the imgv source into /usr/home/foo/imgv then put the following line in your bash_profile (or the equivalent depending on your shell):

     export IMGV_HOME="/usr/home/foo/imgv"

 If you're using MS-Windows and you unpacked imgv in C:\Program Files\imgv then put the following line in your autoexec.bat file:

     set IMGV_HOME=C:\Program Files\imgv

-(In Windows you may need to reboot for changes to take affect)
+On Windows you may need to reboot for changes to take affect

 Starting the image viewer